-- If the SSR score is < 2.5, no additional appraisal review products are required unless otherwise specified or determined by the Arc Home Loan underwriter at the time of review. - If the SSR score is > 2.5 order a CDA and follow the Collateral Waterfall. - If the SSR score is not returned, order a CDA and follow the Collateral Waterfall.
+- If the SSR score is < 2.5, no additional appraisal review products are required unless otherwise specified or determined by the Arc Home Loan underwriter at the time of review. - If the SSR score is > 2.5 order a CDA and follow the Collateral Waterfall. - If the SSR score is > 3.5 order a CDA and follow the Collateral Waterfall.
+An Arc Home Loan Collateral review is required. - If the SSR score is not returned, order a CDA and follow the Collateral Waterfall.
 When the SSR score is not returned on a loan with an LTV >70% OR > \$1,000,000, an Arc Home Loan Collateral review is required.

-Collateral Waterfall

-CDA from Clear Capital

-CDA Value Action

-≤ 10% below Appraised Value Appraised Value may be used.

-Appraisal Review > 10% - 20% below Appraised Value The lower of the Appraised Value or CDA value may be used or a field review may be ordered.

-20% below Appraised Value or Indeterminate Field review is required.
-Follow Field Review section below.
+Collateral Waterfall CDA from Clear Capital CDA Value Action &lt; 10% below Appraised Value Appraised Value may be used.
+10% - 20% below The lower of the Appraised Value or CDA value may be Appraised Value used or a field review may be ordered.
+20% below Appraised Field review is required.
+Follow Field Review section Appraisal Value or Indeterminate below.
+Review Field Review Field Review Value Action ≤10% belowAppraised Value Appraised Value may be used.

-Field Review

-Field Review Value Action

-≤10% belowAppraised Value Appraised Value may be used.
 10% - 20% below The lower of the Appraised Value or Field Review value Appraised Value may be used or a second appraisal may be ordered.
 20% below Appraised 2nd full appraisal is required Value Lower of the two appraised values must be used

-The > 10% variance rule applies when the CDA/Field Review variance is reflecting a lower value than the appraisal.
+\ The > 10% variance rule applies when the CDA/Field Review variance is reflecting a lower value than the appraisal.
 If the CDA/Field Review variance reflects a higher value than the appraisal, the appraisal is fully supported, and an additional valuation is not required.